 What kind of art?

 You should have an idea of what you are looking for.
-Wall art can be categorised broadly as 2 types:
+Wall art can be categorised very broadly as two types:

 Photography – These are photographs of any kind.
-The decision should be made between: coloured, and black and white and documentary or abstract.
+The decision should be made how different types of photography: colour, black and white, documentary or abstract will compliment your interior style, including careful frames considerations, i.e. floating frames, shadow box frames, glass reflections etc..

-Hand art – these are paintings on canvas or art prints, abstracts and any other manual art.
+Manual art – representing paintings on canvas, timber etc.. or art prints, abstracts and any other manual art.

 How much space?

 Don’t be afraid to experiment or go big!
-It all depends on available light.
+It all depends on available space and light.
 For the art to be displayed properly, take into account how much wall space you have.
 Do you have any other works of art on the same wall?
 If so, pick a piece that complements what is already in place.
+Consider multiple artworks in one or more rows, diptych and other combinations.

 Use an Augmented Reality App